 Every winter, Formula One retreats and reinvents itself.
 Rules change, drivers swap teams, and the cars mutate.
 F1 teams face the most relentless and compressed development cycle that exists.
 It is R&D in real time, and the teams that get it wrong can be at the back of the grid for the rest of the year, and the years that follow.
+These detailed machines require small improvements that will not interfere with the intricate operating system.
 While development continues all year, and car performance ebbs and flows, getting it wrong pre-season is usually catastrophic.

 Consistency and excellence

-So the stakes are high. teams that are unsuccessful will struggle to attract sponsorship and can disappear.
+So the stakes are high.
+Each team will experience successes and failures from year to year.
+Teams that are unsuccessful for long periods will struggle to attract sponsorship and can disappear.
 Teams have swelled in size as technology has transformed the sport.
 Data defines everything.
 Ten years ago the frontier was wind tunnels and computational fluid dynamics, now it is AI and predictive analytics.
 The old rules governing reliability and speed are changing, as real-world testing gives way to virtualisation.